Discover Upper Egypt: 2-Day Private Journey from Luxor to Aswan & Abu Simbel

-Note: If you prefer to continue your journey and stay in Aswan instead of returning to Luxor, just let us know when you book.
+Note: You may choose to stay in Aswan instead of returning to Luxor — just advise when booking.

 Pickup included

-Make the most of your time in Upper Egypt with a 2-day private transfer from Luxor, combining the awe-inspiring temples of Abu Simbel with the must-see highlights of Aswan.
-Travel in comfort with your own professional driver, company representative, and private air-conditioned vehicle no group tours, no rush, just your journey at your own pace.
+Make the most of your time in Upper Egypt with a 2-day private transfer from Luxor, combining the must-see highlights of Aswan with the awe-inspiring Abu Simbel Temples.
+Travel in total comfort with your own professional driver and a private air-conditioned vehicle — no group tours, no rush, just your journey on your terms.

-Note: If you prefer to continue your journey and stay in Aswan instead of returning to Luxor, just let us know when you book.
+Note: If you prefer to stay in Aswan after visiting Abu Simbel instead of returning to Luxor, just let us know at the time of booking.

 Luxor, once the ancient city of Thebes, is a treasure trove of ancient Egyptian history and architecture.
 Known for its magnificent temples, tombs, and monuments, it offers an unparalleled glimpse into the past.
 The city is often referred to as the world's greatest open-air museum, with landmarks like the Valley of the Kings and Karnak Temple attracting visitors from around the globe.